 In addition to services previously reopened (observing COVID-19 precautions) like the Salon and Fitness Center, we have opened our three restaurant style venues to in-person dining with table-side service.
 We plan a phased-in removal of the occupancy limitations for each venue as well as a return to pre-COVID room arrangements now that physical distancing restrictions have been lifted.
 Preparing for a return to “normal” is a process and we want to get it right.
 But already, the sounds of laughter and lively conversations across a table of friends and neighbors is the best sign that better times are ahead.

 #4 – Visitors

 One of the happiest changes for residents was the loosening of visitor restrictions inside independent living buildings.
 Beginning on April 15th, family and friends could once again visit residents inside Willamette View buildings, in residents’ homes.
 Now, with the June 30th lifting of restrictions, visitors may also go with residents to additional places within our independent living buildings, like the community stores, libraries and common spaces.

-One of the most exciting prospects for independent living residents is the loosening of visitor restrictions.
-Beginning April 15th, we anticipate a return of family and friends inside our buildings once again, visiting residents in their homes.
-Residents in licensed care have been able to receive visitors since March and it has been a boon to their spirits.
-The state has also lifted restrictions on life enrichment programming in licensed care for entertainment programs, etc. This will be a wonderful reconnection for residents.
-Of course, COVID-19 precautions of masking and distancing and visitor screening will still apply.
+Residents in licensed care areas have been able to receive visitors inside their apartments since March 2021.
+It was a boon to their spirits.
+The state also lifted restrictions on life enrichment programming in licensed care for entertainment programs, etc. This has been a wonderful reconnection for residents.
+Of course, at this time, COVID-19 precautions of masking and distancing and visitor screening still apply.

 Willamette View Administration